 Different themes have different customisation options.
 Typically, you can change background colours and images, fonts and tweak various settings that change the behaviour of your website.
 The best way to familiarise yourself with a theme’s options is through trial and error.

-One thing to note is that every theme has its limits.
+One final thing to note is that every theme has its limits.
 It is relatively easy to quickly change elements of a theme, but you can only change what the theme allows you to change.
 If you want something more custom then you can build your own theme, perhaps based on another theme.
 There is good documentation about custom themes in the WordPress Theme handbook.
 This does, however, require a good knowledge of how WordPress works under the hood and basic coding skills.

 This article is part of a mini-series about getting started with WordPress.
 You can also read the following articles: